Nuclear Power Explained: All You Need to Know

 International Atomic Energy Agency: Nuclear Fusion

 The sun and stars get their energy from nuclear fusion, as hydrogen atoms fuse together to form helium and matter converts into energy.
-However, this process is very hard to control within a laboratory setting.
+However, the fusion process is very hard to control within a laboratory setting.
 More still needs to be done to determine if this could be another viable energy source.

 What Is the Global Capacity of Nuclear Power

-Our World in Data: Global generation of nuclear energy
+Our World in Data: Nuclear power generation

 What Is the Carbon Footprint of Nuclear Power